Beth Helfter of EvaPaige Quilt Designs

 As a mostly scrappy designer, Beth prefers to dig into her stash to create designs and patterns that appeal to her senses of color and value, using as many different fabrics as possible.
 Keeping to just a few color families in each quilt palette is one of her best tricks to keeping scrappy quilts from getting too out of hand but allowing them to sing with tone and movement.
 As a member of Quiltmaker Magazine's 2014 Scrap Squad, she recreated a design from each of six issues using only scraps, and was able to bring out different secondary designs and block highlights simply by adding more tone and value, as scrap quilts will do.
 Her lecture "Give it a Scrap Slap" is a walk through the fun she had that year, and the befores and afters have to be seen to be believed.
 Beth has decided she will never solve the mystery of why even scrap quilters can never use up their fabrics, and no longer even tries.

 Her penchant for scraps and her need to use as many fabrics as possible in her quilts led her in 2017 to develop the Accordion Sewn HSTs™ method of creating half square triangles that don't have a match and yet waste no fabric.
 Delving into the method further, she discovered "ordering" the accordions could lead to the creation of whole blocks and quilts from a single accordion.
 Her first book on the method "Oompah!
-Jazz Up Your Scrap Quilts With Accordion Sewn HSTs™" was published in 2018.
+Jazz Up Your Scrap Quilts With Accordion Sewn HSTs™" was published in 2018, and "Another Round of Oompah" was published in 2020.
 It's been called "life-changing," "magical," "addictive," and, her favorite, "witchcraft," and is the basis for many of her most popular lectures and workshops.
 So far no polka dancing has broken out in these workshops, but she keeps hoping.

 Beth resides in Pepperell MA with her cute but calendar-obsessed husband, three delightful but dramatic teenage daughters, and a psychotic but adorable cat.